Hieromon/AutoConnect/mkdocs/acupload.md

 ## When it will be uploaded

-The below diagram shows the file uploading sequence.
 Upload handler will be launched by ESP8266WebServer/WebServer(ESP32) library which is triggered by receiving an HTTP stream of POST BODY including file content.
 Its launching occurs before invoking the page handler.

+The following diagram illustrates the file uploading sequence:

+<img src="images/ac_upload_flow.svg">

 At the time of the page handler behaves, the uploaded file already saved to the device, and the [member variables](acelements.md#name_3) of AutoConnectFile reflects the file name and transfer size.

-<img src="images/ac_upload_flow.svg">

 ## The file name for the uploaded file

 AutoConnetFile saves the uploaded file with the file name you selected by `<input type="file">` tag on the browser.
 The file name used for uploading is stored in the AutoConnetFile's value member, which you can access after uploading. (i.e. In the handler of the destination page by the AutoConnectSubmit element.)
 You can not save it with a different name.
 It can be renamed after upload if you need to change the name.

-## To upload to a device other than Flash or SD
+## Upload to a device other than Flash or SD

-You can output the file to any device using a custom uploader by specifying [**extern**](acjson.md#acfile) with the [store](acjson.md#acfile) attribute of AutoConnectFile (or specifying [**AC_File_Extern**](acelements.md#store) for the store member variable) and can customize the uploader according to the need to upload files to other than Flash or SD.
+You can output the file to any device using a custom uploader by specifying [**extern**](acjson.md#acfile) with the [store](acjson.md#acfile) attribute of [AutoConnectFile (or specifying [**AC_File_Extern**](acelements.md#store) for the store member variable) and can customize the uploader according to the need to upload files to other than Flash or SD.
 Implements your own uploader with inheriting the [**AutoConnectUploadHandler**](#upload-handler-base-class) class which is the base class of the upload handler.

 !!! note "It's not so difficult"
     Implementing the custom uploader requires a little knowledge of the c++ language.
 If you are less attuned to programming c++, you may find it difficult.
 But don't worry.
 You can make it in various situations by just modifying the sketch skeleton that appears at the end of this page.